 A drain screen can help to prevent hair, soap scum, and other debris from entering the sewer line and causing clogs.
 Be sure to clean the screen regularly to prevent buildup.

 A professional plumbing inspection can help to identify any potential issues with your sewer line before they become major problems.
-A plumbing professional can use specialized cameras to inspect the inside of your sewer line and identify any clogs, cracks, or other issues.
+A plumbing professional can use a specialized camera to inspect your sewer line and identify any clogs, cracks, or other issues.

 When to Call a Professional Plumber